 The loss of public speaking is a significant symptom of language endangerment.

-Language Keepers uses an innovative approach combining descriptive linguistics, documentary video, and community outreach to encourage speaker groups to use heritage language in traditional and contemporary activities, while filming, for language learning, dictionary development, research, cultural transmission, and revival.
+Language Keepers uses an innovative approach combining descriptive linguistics, documentary video, and community outreach to encourage speaker groups to use heritage language in traditional and contemporary activities, while being filmed, for language learning, dictionary development, research, cultural transmission, and revival.

-Today, this methodology has evolved into a community documentation resource to include the Passamaquoddy-Maliseet Language Portal.
-The Portal now integrates dictionary development with media archives of Passamaquoddy language and culture, including public access and feedback functions; and a resource that encourages language use, language learning, research, and continuing documentation.
+The Passamaquoddy-Maliseet Portal now integrates dictionary development with media archives of Passamaquoddy language and culture, including public access and feedback functions, to create a resource that encourages language use, language learning, research, and continuing documentation.

 The Portal has stimulated the training of indigenous filmmakers in IT skills as well as transcription and translation.
-Language Keepers offers this training.
-As a result, the group being documented becomes self-documenting and creates a self-sustaining documentation resource in the community.
+In this process, the speakers being documented become self-documenting and create a self-sustaining documentation and language learning and teaching resource for the community.

-Language Keepers is a project of the National Science Foundation and the National Endowment for the Humanities Documenting Endangered Languages Program.
-The documentation has taken place at the Passamaquoddy communities of Pleasant Point and Indian Township (Maine), and Tobique First Nation (New Brunswick, Canada).
-The Fiscal Sponsor and Archive Partner is Northeast Historic Film Archive in Bucksport, Maine.
-The Portal is developed, hosted, and maintained by the Electronic Text Center, University of New Brunswick, Fredericton, NB, Canada.
+The original Language Keepers team included David Weiss, archive development; Robert Leavitt, linguist educator; Ben Levine, filmmaker, project director; Julia Schulz, language educator; Barbara Manning, project administrator.
+Language Keepers was a project of the National Science Foundation and the National Endowment for the Humanities Documenting Endangered Languages Program.
+The documentation took place at the Passamaquoddy communities of Pleasant Point and Indian Township (Maine), and Tobique First Nation (New Brunswick, Canada).
+The fiscal sponsor and archive partner was Northeast Historic Film Archive, Bucksport, Maine.
+The Portal was developed and is hosted and maintained by the Centre for Digital Scholarship, University of New Brunswick, Fredericton, NB, Canada.

 For more detailed information about Language Keepers, please visit http://www.languagekeepers.org